Rwanda: The mysterious deaths of political opponents | DW | 15.09.2021

 The death of former Rwandan lieutenant Revocant Karemangingo, a critic of President Paul Kagame, is the latest addition to a list DW has compiled of Rwandan opposition voices that have died under suspicious circumstances.

-The regime of President Kagame, who has effectively ruled Rwanda since 1994, is accused of suppressing dissenting views.
+The regime of President Kagame, who has ruled Rwanda since 1994 in effect, is accused of suppressing dissenting views.

-International rights groups claim opposition politicians, journalists, and activists at home in Rwanda and abroad have also been killed or made to disappear after criticizing Kagame or his ruling Rwandan Patriotic Front (RPF) party.
+International rights groups claim that opposition politicians, journalists, and activists both in Rwanda and abroad have also been killed or made to disappear after criticizing Kagame or his ruling Rwandan Patriotic Front (RPF) party.

 Revocant Karemangingo, 2021